MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/view-data-with-visualizations-charts.md

 <a name="ChartTypes"></a>
 ### Chart types in Microsoft chart controls
- Microsoft Chart Controls is used to build charts in CDS for Apps.
+ Microsoft Chart Controls is used to build charts in Model-driven Apps.
 Microsoft Chart Controls enable you to create various chart types such as column, bar, area, stacked, line, bubble, and pie.

  The following chart types are supported out-of-box in CDS for Apps: *Column*, *Area*, *Bar*, *Line*, *Pie*, and *Funnel*.
 However, you can extend the functionality by creating other supported Microsoft Chart Controls chart types such as multi-series, stacked, and 100% stacked (comparison) charts by specifying appropriate content in the data description and presentation description XML strings for a chart.
 More information: [Specifying Chart Data](understand-charts-underlying-data-chart-representation.md)

 <a name="WebResources"></a>
 ## Web resource visualizations
- Web resources are virtual files that are stored in the CDS for Apps database and may be retrieved using a unique URL address.
-You can display an existing web resource as a visualization, and display it in the **Charts** area in CDs for Apps together with other charts for an entity.
-For more information about web resources, see [Web Resources for Common Data Services for Apps](../web-resources.md).
+ Web resources are virtual files that are stored in the Model-driven Apps database and may be retrieved using a unique URL address.
+You can display an existing web resource as a visualization, and display it in the **Charts** area in Model-driven Apps together with other charts for an entity.
+For more information about web resources, see [Web Resources](../web-resources.md).

  You can use the following types of web resources in a visualization: [WWebpage (HTML) web resources](../webpage-html-web-resources.md) and [Image (JPG, PNG, GIF, ICO) Web Resources](../image-web-resources.md).
 For more information about how to create a visualization with a web resource, see [Create a Web Resource Visualization](create-visualization-chart.md#CreateWRVisualization).